-The last 10 years have witnessed an explosion of research documenting kidney-heart links.
-This has included a focus on the ‘cardiorenal syndrome’, and on the role of chronic kidney disease as a cardiovascular risk factor.
-At the same time, advances in molecular physiology and genetics have reemphasized the kidney’s contribution to, and damage from, hypertension.
+The last 10 years have witnessed an explosion of research documenting the influence of the kidney and its dysfunction in vascular and heart diseases.
+This emphasized the undeniable existence of a ‘cardiorenal syndrome’, and the role of chronic kidney disease as a cardiovascular risk factor.
+At the same time, advances in molecular physiology, genetics, and imaging have reemphasized the kidney’s contribution to the long term control of blood pressure and the development of hypertension.

 The KCVD Council works actively to support research into the causes of kidney-related cardiovascular disease, and to develop translational approaches to enhance patient care and disease prevention.
-It also works to develop the next generation of cardio/renal scientists.
+This council is committed to developing the next generation of renal scientists.
+We strive to maintain an adequate academic, age, gender and ethnicity balance in our steering committee so every member is represented.
 We would welcome your membership in the council!

 Chair, Council on Kidney in Cardiovascular Disease